Rom Harré: Philosophical work

-Harré was one of the world's most prolific social scientists.
+Harré was one of the world's most prolific philosophers of social science.
 He wrote on a wide variety of subjects including: philosophy of mathematics, philosophy of science, ontology, psychology, social psychology, chemistry, sociology and philosophy.
-He was an important early influence on the philosophical movement critical realism, publishing Causal Powers with E. H. Madden in 1975.
+He was an important early influence on the philosophical movement critical realism, publishing The Principles of Scientific Thinking in 1970 and Causal Powers with E. H. Madden in 1975.
 He supervised Roy Bhaskar's doctoral studies, and continued to maintain close involvement with realism.
 He also supervised Patrick Baert, German Berrios, and Jonathan Smith's doctoral studies, respectively in social theory, history and epistemology of psychiatry, and social psychology.
 Another one of Harré's distinctive contributions was to the understanding of the social self in microsociology, which he called "ethogenics:" this method attempts to understand the systems of belief or means by which individuals can attach significance to their actions and form their identities, in addition to the structure of rules and cultural resources that underlie these actions.
 In his later years Harre returned to his first love of chemistry and became the honorary president of the International Society for the Philosophy of Chemistry.
 In addition to regular lectures and articles on the subject, he organized two international conferences on the philosophy of chemistry, one in Oxford and the second at the London School of Economics while he was the director of its Center for the Philosophy of Science.

 Personal life

-Harré was the uncle of New Zealand politician and trade unionist Laila Harré and associate professor of psychology and environmentalist Niki Harré.
+Harré was the uncle of New Zealand politician and trade unionist Laila Harré and professor of psychology and environmentalist Niki Harré.